Undergraduate Summer Research Awards

 Support is set at $2,000 per student.
 The students should be guaranteed at least an additional $2,000 in compensation from other sources managed by the sponsoring department / centre / institute / program, and are expected to engage in full-time research for at least 12 weeks.

-Total UROP Awards: 16.
+Total UROP Awards: 16 (plus an additional 1 cancer - Dr. John P. Mitchell award).
 The following student eligibility criteria are in effect for the Undergraduate Research Opportunity Program.

 - Students must have successfully completed a term in a full-time undergraduate program directly prior to the award period.